Rogdham/pyzstd/index.rst

         Decompress *data*, returning uncompressed data as bytes.

         :param int max_length: When *max_length* is negative, the size of output buffer is unlimited.
 When *max_length* is nonnegative, returns at most *max_length* bytes of decompressed data.
 If this limit is reached and further output can be produced, the :py:attr:`~ZstdDecompressor.needs_input` attribute will be set to ``False``.
-In this case, the next call to :py:meth:`~ZstdDecompressor.decompress` may provide data as ``b''`` to obtain more of the output.
+In this case, the next call to this method may provide *data* as ``b''`` to obtain more of the output.

     .. py:attribute:: needs_input